Kliniken &… Institute Global Health Groups Working Groups Climate Change and… Group members

 Jani, Anant PhD

-Anant is a principal investigator in the Horizon Europe project Food systems that support transitions to hEalthy And Sustainable dieTs (FEAST) at HIGH and an Research Fellow at the University of Oxford.
+Anant is a principal investigator in the Horizon Europe project Food systems that support transitions to hEalthy And Sustainable dieTs (FEAST) at HIGH and a Research Fellow at the University of Oxford.
 He currently works on understanding how we can improve population health through social prescriptions and by addressing social determinants of health.
 Prior to his position at the University of Oxford, Anant worked in Europe and the Middle East to help healthcare systems within these countries to focus more on value-based healthcare.
 Anant has a PhD in immunology from Yale University.

 anant.jani(at)uni-heidelberg.de